-- Listen to the Mic Men lead cheers in the student section.
-This is an elite group of the Cal Spirit Squad who are responsible of making sure Cal Pride is always present.
+- Listen to the Cal Spirit Squad leading cheers in the student section — they are responsible for making sure Cal Pride is always present.

-- Cal band performs at halftime and its always a highlight.
+- Cal band performs at halftime and it is always a highlight.

 - Also the Cal students do a card trick at halftime in the stands which is pretty fun to watch.